brianlmoon/component/README.md

 A library for creating HTML components in PHP.

-Creating consitent HTML components is important for good user UX.
+Creating consitent HTML components is important for good user experience.
 This library aims to make creating those components easier.
-It is based on similar work of mine for years on different projects.
+It is the result of work I have done for years on different projects.

 ## Example